 “They were amazed at his progress when he went back for a checkup in October,” Jane said.
 Ted now has full use of his limbs and in September, he overcame a large hurdle for brain trauma patients when he was cleared by Litofsky to drive again.

-Ted was in the care of several specialty teams on his course to recovery including a team from neurology as well as the physical medicine and rehabilitation nurses and physicians at Rusk Rehabilitation Center.
+Ted was in the care of several specialty teams on his course to recovery including a team from neurology as well as the physical medicine and rehabilitation nurses and physicians at Rusk Rehabilitation Hospital.

 “The dedicated neuro ICU allows us to care for complex cases, and we have the subspecialty expertise in place to deal with these complicated cases,” Litofsky said.
 “Because we have the largest neurosurgery group in this area with our depth and breadth of specialties, we can ensure the patient is being taken care of by the absolute best surgeon to handle that issue.”

 The Craigs are relieved to be able to return to one of their favorite hobbies: playing bingo.
 They play bingo at least twice per week in Columbia or Ashland and they try to visit Columbia’s Activity and Recreation Center several times per week to stay active.